aryarm/varCA/README.md

 # execution
 On example data:
 ```
-conda install -c bioconda -c conda-forge 'snakemake==5.18.0'  # install snakemake via conda (if not already installed)
+# install snakemake via conda (if not already installed)

-# execute the predict pipeline on example data locally
-snakemake -s Snakefiles/Snakefile-prepare -j --use-conda
+conda install -c bioconda -c conda-forge 'snakemake==5.18.0'

-# execute the classify pipeline on example data locally
+# execute the pipeline on example data locally
-snakemake -s Snakefiles/Snakefile-classify -j --use-conda
+snakemake -j --use-conda

-# or execute the entire pipeline on example data on an SGE cluster
+# or execute the pipeline on example data on an SGE cluster
 #qsub run.bash
 ```

-The pipeline is written as Snakefiles, so it must be executed via [Snakemake](https://snakemake.readthedocs.io/en/stable/).
+The pipeline is written as Snakefiles, so it must be executed via [Snakemake](https://snakemake.readthedocs.io).
 See the [`run.bash` script](run.bash) for an example.
 Make sure to provide required input and options in the [config files](configs) before executing.
-The `classify.yaml` config file is currently configured to run the pipeline on the example data provided.
+The config files are currently configured to run the pipeline on the example data provided.

+### If this is your first time using Snakemake
+We highly recommend that you run `snakemake --help` to learn about all of the options available to you.
+You might discover, for example, that calling Snakemake with the `-n -p -r` flags can be a helpful way to check that the pipeline will be executed correctly before you run it.
+This can also be a good way to familiarize yourself with the steps of the pipeline and their inputs and outputs (the latter of which are inputs to the first rule in each Snakefile -- ie the `all` rule).

+Another important thing to know is that Snakemake will not recreate output that it has already generated, unless you request it.
+If a job fails or is interrupted, subsequent executions of Snakemake will just pick up where it left off.

 By default, the pipeline will automatically delete some files it deems unnecessary (ex: unsorted copies of a BAM).
-You can opt to keep these files instead by providing the `--notemp` flag to Snakemake when executing each pipeline.
+You can opt to keep these files instead by providing the `--notemp` flag to Snakemake when executing the pipeline.

 # dependencies
 We highly recommend you install [Snakemake via conda](https://snakemake.readthedocs.io/en/stable/getting_started/installation.html#installation-via-conda) so that you can use the `--use-conda` flag when calling `snakemake` to let it automatically handle all dependencies of the pipelines.
 Otherwise, you must manually install the dependencies listed in the [env files](envs).